Skip to Content

 18. SACSCOC (if applicable as defined in P/PPS No. 02.01, Reporting Substantive Changes to Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)).

-3. After a program proposal has been fully approved, the Curriculum coordinator and assistant vice president for Curriculum and Academic Programs make all necessary additions, changes, and deletions in the catalogs and Student Information System.
-The undergraduate academic advisors and The Graduate College staff work with the Degree Works coordinator to make all necessary additions, changes, and deletions in the Degree Works system for degree programs.
+3. After a program proposal has been fully approved, the Curriculum coordinator and assistant vice president for Curriculum and Academic Programs will make all necessary additions, changes, and deletions in the catalogs and Student Information System.
+The undergraduate academic advisors and The Graduate College staff will work with the Degree Works coordinator to make all necessary additions, changes, and deletions in the Degree Works system for degree programs.

 4. In the event that a program proposal receives a negative vote or is denied at any level, the proposal will be returned to the originating faculty for review and possible revisions and can be resubmitted for future consideration.